 If you live in the Parish of Smallthorne (the shaded area on the map) that's great just come along to Children's Church and have a chat.
 If you don't live in the parish you should firstly go to your own parish church for a baptism or thanksgiving.
 If you have a particular connection to S. Saviour's we can explore with your home parish the possibility of a baptism here.
 If you aren't sure of which parish is yours put your post-code into this website and it will tell you www.achurchnearyou.com

 Before you ask people to be Godparents it is always a good idea to speak to one of the clergy.
 Not everyone is able to be a Godparent but we can help you with that.

 What does it cost?

-Baptism services are free of charge although a donation is always appreciated.
+Baptism services are free of charge although a donation towards the cost of lighting and heating church is always appreciated.
 An optional certificate of baptism is available, it costs £14 at the time of the baptism.
 For a duplicate later the fee remains £14 but there is also a search fee of £29.
 This is a statutory fee laid down by Parliament, rather like for a copy of any public record such as an additional marriage certificate, or a copy of an historical record for family history research.

 Booking a date

 When you first ask about a baptism or thanksgiving try not to do so with a date in mind or if you do have a date get in touch a good six months or so ahead.
 Thanksgivings can take place at any point but baptisms only take place after a period of preparation which may vary from family to family.
 At any point the Parish Priest is allowed postpone or delay a baptism if he considers further preparation to be necessary (this includes stopping during a service).